 The requirements for getting a job in direct support are not many.
 In order to become a Dungarvin employee, you must be at least 18 years of age, have a high school diploma or GED, and possess basic computer skills.
-You will also need a valid driver’s license and an acceptable driving record.
-You cannot have been convicted of a felony in any state.
+You will also need an acceptable criminal background check, a valid driver’s license, and an acceptable driving record.

 Your availability to work shifts that occur in the days, evenings, overnights, early mornings, weekends and holidays will be important.
 We provide supports around the clock for many of the persons we serve; therefore, we need staff who are willing to be flexible in their work schedules.
 Once you are employed, there are many skills you must master to do the job well.
 We will train you on the specific tasks you need to succeed.
 Being reliable is very important as is a desire to help people live better lives and to share your own unique talents.

 As a direct support professional, you will support people in their homes or at their jobs.
 You may be providing assistance with cooking meals, house cleaning, or laundry.
 For some individuals, you may be helping with personal care such as bathing, dressing or eating.
 You may be assisting people to take their medication or to exercise.
 The range of job duties in which you may be involved differs according to the individuals with whom you work.

 While there are plenty of responsibilities in direct support work, perks of the job include a sense of accomplishment, having fun, getting to know unique people, and participating in new experiences.
 If you have not spent much time around people with disabilities, it can be hard to know if this job is for you.
 Many people find the work of providing direct support to people with intellectual and physical disabilities is a rewarding and enjoyable career.

 Other Duties Include Documentation, Communication & Following Regulations

 While the primary role of a direct support professional is to provide daily support at home, on the job and in the community, other important parts of the job include: